 University of Birmingham

 The postgraduate diploma which all qualified AAs hold is studied over 24 months with an additional three months probationary period served in clinical practice to conclude training.
-The course comprises 12 modules which introduce trainee AAs to the clinical practice of anaesthesia, applied physics, the anaesthetic machine, and monitoring principles.
+The course comprises of 12 two-month teaching blocks within four modules, which introduce trainee AAs to the clinical practice of anaesthesia, applied physics, the anaesthetic machine, and monitoring principles.
 In later modules trainees study anatomy and physiology related to anaesthesia and surgery.
 The final assessments are based on the management of life-threatening emergencies and advanced practice.
 Weekly teaching and tutorials are delivered by a Consultant Anaesthetist through the university e-learning interface.
 A typical week may consist of a tutorial, two to four days in the clinical practice and the rest involving clinical skills training and self-directed study.
 The standards of training are high and demanding on individuals to ensure a high calibre of competent AA graduates.
 More details can be found at Birmingham University Website

 Assessment and Examination